SkrideOne/cx/rust_docs/Vectorisation_handbook.md

-# Best-Practice Methodology for Vectorisation in Rust (nightly 1.90, 2025)
+# Best‑Practice Methodology for Vectorisation in Rust (nightly 1.91, 2025)

 ## 1 Principles of Auto‑vectorisation